A Change In How 1 Chinese Province Reports Coronavirus Adds Thousands Of Cases

 Here is what new confirmed cases would have looked like according to the old method (testing) vs new method (clinical diagnosis).
 On old basis it would have been another decline today. pic.twitter.com/4EIF4cCjC1

 The new numbers from Hubei added significantly to the latest China-wide figures reported Thursday: 15,152 new cases and 254 deaths.
 In its latest situation report, the World Health Organization reported Wednesday a total of 441 confirmed cases and one death (in the Philippines) in 24 countries outside China.
-WHO's risk assessment for the virus is "very high" for China, and "high" regionally and globally.
+WHO's risk assessment for the virus is "very high" for China and "high" regionally and globally.

 With the latest numbers, there have been nearly 60,000 cases worldwide and more than 1,300 deaths.

 Earlier this week, China's senior epidemiologist, Zhong Nanshan, had said he believed the coronavirus pandemic would peak in late February and be finished by April.
-However, the new reporting criteria from Hubei has thrown previous estimates of the disease's progression in China into disarray.
+However, the new reporting criteria from Hubei have thrown previous estimates of the disease's progression in China into disarray.

 If the same counting method is adopted nationwide, it would disrupt the trend lines even further.